Falcons Flight: Design

 Falcons Flight – dubbed by Intamin as an Exa Coaster – has been designed to withstand both the high speeds incurred and harsh desert climate.
-For comfort the trains feature lap bars and giant curved windshields per car, protecting riders from airborne sand at high speeds.
-The trains are fully machined with no welding involved and include rims specifically designed to improve cooling.
-The wheels were custom designed for the project, measuring 16 in in diameter and being among the largest ever committed to a coaster (although marginally smaller than those found on Top Thrill 2 at Cedar Point).
+The trains feature lap bars and curved windshields at the front of each car, protecting riders from airborne sand at high speeds.
+The train's chassis is fully machined with no welding involved and includes rims designed to improve cooling.
+The wheels were custom designed for the coaster, measuring 16 in in diameter and being among the largest ever committed to a coaster (although marginally smaller than those found on Top Thrill 2 at Cedar Point).
 Falcons Flight's trains also include thirty-five programmable and individually controllable light modules, allowing for enhanced spectator visibility at night.